klforthwind/blog-rest-api/posts/node-express.md

   "license": "ISC"
 }
 ```
-Basically the most important field in this json file is `main`, since that lets npm know that  `index.js` will be requiring certain node modules.
+Basically the most important field in this json file is main, since that lets npm know that  index.js will be requiring certain node modules.
 To install a node module, you need type
 ```sh
 npm install ____
 ```
 Where the underline is where the name of the node module goes, in this case it would be express.
-For express, in `index.js`, the first two lines of the file should be:
+For express, in index.js, the first two lines of the file should be:
 ```js
 const express = require("express");
 const app = express();